neondatabase/website/content/docs/manage/projects.md

 ## Advanced settings

-From the **Settings** page, you can also set defaults or apply bulk changes across your Neon objects:
+From the **Project settings** page, you can also set defaults or apply bulk changes across your Neon objects:

 - [Reset default compute size](#reset-the-default-compute-size) (Neon Pro Plan only)
 - [Configure history retention range](#configure-history-retention)